androb/deliverables/README.md

 # AI Deliverables

-This repo is a set of prompts and related bots for generating large, useful documents for startup founders, CEOs and executives.
+This repo is a set of prompts and related bots for generating large, useful documents for startup founders, CEOs and executives from GPT-4.

+These prompts push the capabilities of GPT-4 quite a bit, and will take many minutes to produce the result.
+They are, however, designed to save you hours of work.

 ## Document Generators